-Conveyance of property and the requisite methods of notice when accepting an offer are clearly defined under s.196 of the Law of Property Act 1925 so when a buyer elected to take advantage of an option to purchase, they did so in a way that flirted with the prescribed method, yet failed to secure the bargain, despite arguments to the contrary.
+Conveyance of property and the requisite methods of notice when accepting an offer are clearly defined under section 196 of the Law of Property Act 1925, so when a buyer elected to take advantage of an option to purchase, they did so in a way that flirted with the prescribed method yet failed to secure the bargain, despite arguments to the contrary.

 Having decided to sell his home, the respondent wrote to the appellants setting out an option to purchase, which expired within a six-month period, while the specific terms of the offer outlined in clause 2, stated clearly that: